The Best Music Released Around the World in February, 2015

 We know you’re busy.
 So instead of covering everything, we’re going to publish a rundown of the best new music each month.
-You can find our UK round up here.
+You can find our UK round up later today.
 As Drake said on his everlasting debut album – Thank [Us] Later.
 Or send us gifts in the post.

 February is a strange month.
 Falling beyond the depth of Winter and before the periphery of Spring, it’s a speed-bump at the entrance to better times.
 Winter’s still here, T-shirt weather is far away, and unless you’re in a relationship or can flip a decent pancake, the month’s crowning events serve as reminders you’re abjectly failing at becoming a functioning human being.
 But hey – it’s over now.
 We’re out.